datnguye/resume/content/blog/internal/context-engineering-modern-llm-ecosystem.md

 - DataCorp (2022): Lost due to slow response (worth $2.1M ARR)
 ```

+(1) Memory Systems (🟣) - Shows long-term memory recalling client history: "BigTechCorp is client since 2019, $4.2M ARR" and past incident patterns

+(2) RAG (🔵) - Retrieves 47 relevant documents including incident reports, SLA docs, and architecture diagrams

+(3) Action Tools/MCP (🔴) - Provides monitoring access, log analysis, and database query capabilities that enable the
+actual investigation

+(4) Agents & Reasoning (🔴) - Demonstrates multi-step analysis: identifies critical situation → diagnoses root cause →
+takes corrective actions → monitors results

+(5) User Intent & Prompting (🟡) - While implicit, the system correctly interprets the urgent request and enriches it with
+temporal context and client-specific information

+LLM responses work precisely based on the context we provide, without it, they hallucinate with creative but unreliable answers.
+You can already imagine the quality difference between the two responses above: one simple, one enriched with comprehensive context.

 This demonstrates how Context Engineering transforms crisis management from reactive questioning to proactive problem-solving through the orchestrated power of memory, knowledge retrieval, reasoning, and automated action.

 ## Ready to Engineer Some Context?